berkayozitr06/berkayozitr06/README.md

-- 👋 Hi, I’m @berkayozitr06
+- 👋 Hi, I’m Berkay Ozisik.
-- 👀 I’m interested in software and computer.
+- 👀 I’m interested in mathematics and software.
 - 🌱 I’m currently learning Python.
 - 📫 How to reach me